-Over the last two years, the Company has incurred expenses as a result of cost management efforts in Europe.
+Over the last several years, the Company has incurred expenses as a result of cost management efforts in Europe.
 The expenses primarily relate to employee termination benefits that are payable under the severance plan.
-In 2011 and 2010, the Company incurred \$5.3 million and \$19.5 million in charges related to the substantial completion of negotiations with the works council of various operations in Europe to permanently reduce manufacturing personnel.
+In 2012 and 2011, the Company incurred \$7.5 million and \$5.3 million in charges related to the substantial completion of negotiations with the works council of various operations in Europe to permanently reduce manufacturing personnel.
 The liability was recorded in accordance with ASC 450 - Contingencies; when it is probable that a liability has been incurred and the amount of such liability is reasonably estimable.
 Management estimates must be applied to determine when it is appropriate to record restructuring accruals as well as assumptions in calculating the restructuring accruals as employees could choose to voluntarily leave the Company forfeiting termination benefits.
 To the extent these assumptions and estimates change the Company could have future subsequent adjustments to the accrual balance.